 BLANKET GLACIER CHALET

 Mountain Education Geared for Advanced Backcountry Learning and Avalanche Skills Training.
 Think that’s a mouthful?
 Challenge yourself!
-This course is for when you’ve already bossed out the first two BLAST offerings and are like, “holy cold smokes, learning is fun!”
-This camp is an intensive Backcountry and Avalanche Skills training course, so call it want you want: an AST 3 or a Professional Operational Level 1 for the Recreationalist.
+This camp is an intensive Backcountry and Avalanche Skills training course, so call it want you want: an AST 3 geared for the recreationalist that wants to be a leader in decision making

 Don’t hunt big game, hunt big mountains!
 We want to teach you the skill set that will allow you to get after them on your own.
 These camps focus on the technical side of mountain travel, from roping up on a glacier to practicing crevasse rescue techniques.
 Also, decision-making (mostly regarding snacks).